typesense/typesense-website/docs-site/content/guide/docker-swarm-high-availability.md

   </template>
 </Tabs>

-- Verify status and roles of Swarm members by running below command on the `manager` node
+- Verify status and roles of `docker swarm` nodes by running below command on the docker `manager` node

 <Tabs :tabs="['Node1']">
   <template v-slot:Node1>